Ulm Minster: History

-First construction phase, 1377-1543
+First construction phase, 1377–1543

 The original parish church in Ulm was built at the gate of the city outside the walls, and this caused much trouble for the citizens of the city in the 14th century's conflicts that involved Ulm, as demonstrated by Emperor Charles IV's siege of the city.
 This parish church had also been subordinated to Reichenau Monastery by Charlemagne in 813, and the denizens of Ulm wanted a new, independent church inside the city's walls.
-To this end, the city's near 10,000 inhabitants decided to finance construction themselves.
+To this end, the near 10,000 inhabitants of the city decided to finance construction themselves.
 On 30 June 1377, Mayor Ludwig Krafft laid the first stone, the foundation stone, of the new church.
-This church, whose design would be given to Heinrich Parler, the architect of Holy Cross Minster in Schwäbisch Gmünd.
+This church's design was given to Heinrich Parler, the architect of Holy Cross Minster in Schwäbisch Gmünd.
 The first plan was to build a stepped hall church with aisles as wide and almost as high as the central nave, with a main spire on the west and two steeples above the choir (29 m long, 15 m wide).
-The women of the Ulmer Assemblage would also make their contributions to the foundation works, something memorialized by 17th and 18th century composer Barbara Kluntz.
+The women of the Ulmer Assemblage would also make their contributions to the foundation works, something memorialized by 17th- and 18th-century composer Barbara Kluntz.

-Michael Parler, who had experience from working at the Dombauhütte in Prague, assumed construction of the church in 1381 and continued work on the nave, which had originally been conceived as a triple-aisled hall church with approximately equal height and width.
+Michael Parler II, who had experience from working at the Dombauhütte in Prague, assumed construction of the church in 1381 and continued work on the nave, which had originally been conceived as a triple-aisled hall church with approximately equal height and width.
 From 1387 to 1391, Heinrich III Parler managed construction as head of the Bauhütte.
 Then in 1392 Ulrich Ensingen, associated with Strasbourg Cathedral, was appointed master builder.
 It was Parler's plan to construct the Ulm Minster's 150 m spire, the highest of any church.
 In order to balance its proportions, the nave was now to be much taller than the Parlers had intended, making a noticeable difference in height between the chancel and nave.
 The church was consecrated on 25 July 1405.
 In 1446, Ulrich's son Matthäus took over construction and finished the choir vault in 1449 and the vault over the northern nave in 1452.
-When he died in 1463, his own son, Mortiz, took over construction.
+When he died in 1463, his own son, Moritz, took over construction.
 Himself dying in 1471, he completed the vaulting over the nave and constructed the sacrament house, finally making the church a basilica according to Ulrich's plan.